Extending One-Step Image Generation from Class Labels to Text via Discriminative Text Representation¶

 Key Findings¶

-- EMF outperforms all distillation-based models (SDXL-Turbo/Lightning/DMD2, etc.) without requiring a teacher model.
+- EMF outperforms all distillation models (SDXL-Turbo/Lightning/DMD2, etc.) without requiring a teacher model.

-- The SANA-1.5 encoder fails to function effectively within MeanFlow even after SFT fine-tuning, demonstrating that the intrinsic properties of the encoder — not the training data — are the bottleneck.
+- The SANA-1.5 encoder failed to work effectively in MeanFlow even after SFT fine-tuning, proving that encoder attributes, rather than training data, are the bottleneck.

-- EMF performance improves consistently with more inference steps (1→2→4→8), unlike conventional consistency models where performance saturates or even degrades as steps increase.
+- EMF performance improves consistently with increased steps (1→2→4→8), unlike traditional consistency models that often saturate or degrade.

 Highlights & Insights¶

-- The systematic analysis of text encoder discriminability and disentanglement is highly valuable.
-Prior work typically evaluates final generation quality only; this paper delves into the properties of the text representation space, providing concrete metrics for selecting or designing text encoders for few-step generation.
+- The systematic analysis of text encoder "discriminability" and "disentanglement" is highly valuable.
+While prior work focused only on final generation quality, this study delves into representation space attributes, providing clear metrics for encoder selection in few-step generation.

-- The analysis of "why class labels work in MeanFlow but text does not" is particularly insightful: class labels are inherently discrete and easily distinguishable, naturally possessing high discriminability.
+- The insight into "why class labels work for MeanFlow but text doesn't" is revealing: class labels are naturally discrete and distinguishable, possessing high discriminability by default.

-- The comparison with consistency-based methods is also illuminating: consistency methods may degrade with more steps, whereas MeanFlow — as a stable discretization of a continuous flow — continuously benefits from additional steps.
+- The comparison with consistency methods highlights a key advantage: while consistency models may degrade with more steps, MeanFlow, as a stable discretization of a continuous flow, consistently benefits from more steps.

 Limitations & Future Work¶

-- The numerical stability issues with JVP computation are mitigated by selecting a suitable encoder but are not fundamentally resolved.
+- Numerical stability issues in JVP calculation are mitigated by choosing a good encoder but are not fundamentally solved.

-- Future directions include exploring text encoders specifically designed or trained for few-step generation.
+- Future work: Explore text encoders specifically designed/trained for few-step generation.

 Related Work & Insights¶

-- vs. Original MeanFlow: Supports only class-conditional generation; this work is the first extension to text conditioning.
+- vs. Original MeanFlow: Original version only supported class conditioning; this work is the first extension to text.

-- vs. Consistency Models: Consistency models may degrade with increasing steps; the proposed MeanFlow approach yields consistent improvement.
+- vs. Consistency Models: Unlike consistency methods which may degrade with more steps, the MeanFlow approach provides sustainable improvements.

 Rating¶

-- Novelty: ⭐⭐⭐⭐ — First extension of MeanFlow to T2I; the text representation analysis is insightful.
+- Novelty: ⭐⭐⭐⭐ First extension of MeanFlow to T2I with deep analysis of text representations.

-- Experimental Thoroughness: ⭐⭐⭐⭐ — Comprehensive multi-benchmark comparisons; systematic encoder analysis.
+- Experimental Thoroughness: ⭐⭐⭐⭐ Comprehensive comparison across multiple benchmarks and systematic encoder analysis.

-- Writing Quality: ⭐⭐⭐⭐ — Clear logical progression from observations to analysis to methodology.
+- Writing Quality: ⭐⭐⭐⭐ Clear logical progression from observation to analysis to methodology.

-- Value: ⭐⭐⭐⭐ — Provides actionable guidance for encoder selection in few-step T2I generation.
+- Value: ⭐⭐⭐⭐ Provides guiding insights for text encoder selection in the context of few-step T2I generation.